 With more information to play with, high-resolution audio tends to boast greater detail and texture, bringing listeners closer to the original performance.

 As always, though, there are some people who can't hear a difference.
-So, if you can't see or hear a difference, save your money…
+So, if you can't hear a difference, feel free to save your money…

 Where to buy and download hi-res audio?

 There are currently a handful of UK download stores and several US and European sites, though not all of them let you purchase from the UK.
 Here are a few of the best: